The TreeType policy in mlpack

 are nearby should lie in similar nodes.

-We can rigorously define what a tree is, using the definition of space tree introduced in the following paper:
+We can rigorously define what a tree is, using the definition of space tree introduced in the following paper (pdf link:

 R.R.
 Curtin, W.B.
 March, P. Ram, D.V.
 Anderson, A.G.
 Gray, and C.L.
 Isbell Jr.,